tmtsoftware/esw/docs/src/main/scripts/dsl/services/event-service.md

 ## Helper Methods

-These methods can be used to create Systerm and Observe Events.
+These methods can be used to create System and Observe Events.
 Additionally, a System or Observe "Event Variable" can be created that can be tied to the first value of a parameter of an Event, similar to the way local variables are tied to "process variables" in the EPICS State Notation
 Language.